dmric/gsdk/README.md

 #### <%= yield :class %>

-you can specify the css class name from the view file to fill in this area.
+You can specify the css class name from the view file to fill in this area.
 For example, if you want to give the class name on index view page only.
 From your index.html.erb, you can specify:

 ```ruby
 <% content_for :class, "home" %>